View FREE Lessons!

 and reducing their prices.
 The drop in the price level is less than the classic economists would predict because of sticky wages and prices.

 Keynes witnessed the depression.
 He believed that ultimately the economy would emerge from the depression, but that the government could kick-start the economy.
-His famous quote, “In the long-run we are all dead”, reflects his impatience with the natural progression of a business cycle.
+His famous quote, “In the long run we are all dead”, reflects his impatience with the natural progression of a business cycle.
 He argued that fiscal and monetary policies could be used to stabilize the business cycle.
 During recessions, he argued, fiscal policy should include increasing government spending and cutting taxes.
-The objective of monetary policy should be to lower interest rates which stimulates consumer spending and business investment.
+The objective of monetary policy should be to lower interest rates to stimulate consumer spending and business investment.
 He was also an advocate of decreasing government spending and increasing taxes when the economy was overheated.
-Keynesians focus on the demand side in the short-run at the expense of the long-run.
+Keynesians focus on the demand side in the short run at the expense of the long run.

 Dig Deeper With These Free Lessons: